TYPO3-Solr/ext-solr/Documentation/Frontend/Facets.rst

     [depth]-Level1Label/Level2Label/

-When you follow this convention by writing date into a solr field you can render it as hierarchical facet.
+When you follow this convention by writing date into a Solr field you can render it as hierarchical facet.
 As example you can check indexing configuration in EXT:solr (EXT:solr/Configuration/TypoScript/Solr/setup.typoscript)

 .. code-block:: typoscript